Soul Calibur 2

 has its fare share of funny quirks, "silly physics" moments, and other

-SC2 still seems "better" and more fun.
+SC2 still stands out and just feels "better" to play.
 At the end of

 remastered version than SC2: HD Online.